entrypoint-lv/AspNet.Identity.EntityFramework6/README.md

 ## Basic Usage

-Please refer to the [Basic Sample](samples/BasicSample) for the full code sample.

 1. Reference both EntityFramework 6 and Microsoft.AspNet.Identity packages in your project.json, but DO NOT reference the Microsoft.AspNet.Identity.EntityFramework package:

           "frameworks": {